taolson/Admiran/doc/Language.md

 ### Type Specifications

-While type specifications aren't required in Miranda2, they can be provided for top-level function and pattern definitions to help document the definition, as well as to help type inference report more concise errors.
+While type specifications aren't required in Admiran, they can be provided for top-level function and pattern definitions to help document the definition, as well as to help type inference report more concise errors.

 A type specification is of the form *var* `::` *texpr* where *var* is a function